Assembling & stabilizing your tiered cake: the basics

 3. Cut your dowels to the height of your tier.
 Mark where your support dowels will go, making sure to place them at least ¼” inside your marked circle.
 Evenly space and then insert the dowels into your base tier, making sure to push them straight down.

-4. Use a ruler to center your center dowel – and your level to make sure it’s straight!
+4. Center your middle dowel- this is where the ruler can come in handy, and the vertical level can make sure it's straight.
 Center your next tier on top of your dowel and slide it straight down, making sure to center it on your base tier.

 This part is completely up to you!
 If you're looking for a simple cake style that's been trending lately, texturing your buttercream with an offset spatula works beautifully!